-This sign is popular throughout Australia, New Zealand and Great Britain and an 'up yours' interpretation.
+This popular sign is throughout Australia, New Zealand and Great Britain and carries an 'up vours' interpretation.
 Winston Churchill popularised the V for victory sign during World War II, but his two-fingered version was done with the palm facing out, whereas the palm faces towards the speaker for the obscene insult version.
 In most parts of Europe, however, the palm facing in version still means 'victory' so that an Englishman who uses it to tell a European to 'get stuffed'